glenliu/glenliu.github.io/finance/cfa/level3/SS19 PfE.md

 ### Summary

-- Alpha and Treynor both measure risk as systematic risk (beta).
-They will agree in that a manager with positive alpha will have a Treynor in excess of the market Treynor.
+- α and Treynor both measure risk as systematic risk (β).
+They will agree in that a manager with positive α will have a Treynor in excess of the market Treynor.
 They may not always agree in relative ranking.
-A manager with the highest alpha may not have the highest Treynor.
+A manager with the highest α may not have the highest Treynor.

-- Both Alpha and Treynor are criticized because they depend on beta and assumptions of the CAPM.
+- Both α and Treynor are criticized because they depend on β and assumptions of the CAPM.
 The criticisms include
   - (1) the assumption of a single priced risk rather than some form of multifactor risk pricing and
   - (2) the use of a market proxy, such as the S&P 500, to stand for the market.
-Roll’s critique shows that small changes in what is assumed to be the market can significantly change the alpha and Treynor calculations and even reverse the conclusions of superior or inferior performance and rankings.
+Roll’s critique shows that small changes in what is assumed to be the market can significantly change the α and Treynor calculations and even reverse the conclusions of superior or inferior performance and rankings.

 - Superior (inferior) Sharpe will mean superior (inferior) M2.
 Both measure risk as total risk (standard deviation).